ttoss/ttoss/docs/website/blog/2023-09-26-building-a-multilingual-blog-site-with-next.js-and-@ttoss-react-i18n.md

 },
 ```

 The last step is where the magic happens.
 First, you need to extract all the texts that have been added using `intl` from `useI18n` by running the `pnpm run i18n` command.
-Then, all the extracted texts will be added to the file you defined as the `defaultLocale` in `next.config.js`.
+Then, all the extracted texts will be added to the file `i18n/lang/en.json`.

 Now you need to duplicate this file for the other languages and translate them.
 When you finish translating, run again the `pnpm run i18n` command to compile all the languages.
 This command will create a folder called `compiled` inside `i18n` folder with the translations that are gonna be used by `@ttoss/react-i18n` lib to show the correct language on screen.